Coding is the future. This is why here are some tips to learn coding.

 To entice your kid to appreciate and love coding, it would be helpful to present them with opportunities for problem-solving constantly.

 It can be as easy as providing them with puzzles or encouraging them to experiment and try new approaches.
+Free online games like Solitaire may not immediately strike you as a coding activity, however, they encourage problem-solving and creative thinking skills that are a precursor for coding, plus children apply computer skills too while playing.

 Learning how to code means investing in your kid’s future